isomorphic-software/smartclient-docs/kb_topics/nonJavaBackend.md

 #### Installation

-As described in [_Deploying SmartClient_](iscInstall.md#kb-topic-installing-the-smartclient-runtime), for a client-only integration, installation consists of just copying a directory of JavaScript and media files to your webserver.
+As described in [_Deploying SmartClient_](iscInstall.md#kb-topic-deploying-smartclient), for a client-only integration, installation consists of just copying a directory of JavaScript and media files to your webserver.

 #### Creating Components

 SmartClient components can be included in any .html page, including dynamically generated pages produced by .php or .asp files.
-The standard SmartClient libraries can be included in the page as follows, and [optional modules](loadingOptionalModules.md#kb-topic-loading-optional-modules) can be loaded in the same way:
+The SmartClient libraries can be included in the page as follows:

 ```
  <HTML><HEAD>